oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

   </pre>
 * give mgmt_agent the needed permissions to access logs from system, OMS and DB/Listener

-* import log sources
-* associate log sources to entities
+* Need to associate the log sources to entities using [this](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/manage-source-entity-association.html#LOGAN-GUID-C4604513-1D68-4F19-9352-8DE60C5788A5)

 ### Stack monitoring
 Stack Monitoring lets you proactively monitor the EM application and its underlying application stack, including OMS servers and databases.
 Once discovered, it automatically collects status, load, response, error, and utilization metrics for all application components.
 With anomoly detection built with the metrics collected it helps in understanding the environment abnormalities.
 This [document](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/promotion-and-discovery.html#STMON-GUID-DA187C14-8317-41E8-97B1-3AC8DC660458) has the details on the resouce discovery for the components of the EM.

 ### Database Management